jaddusantoshkumar/express/Readme.md

 - Now you can access the application using any NodeIp:31000 as we are exposing application on 31000 port using Nodeport Service.

+**We can add Security and Monitoring also for this project** **Any further improvements for this project will be greately appreciated.**